Shop our Editor's Picks for the Season here!

 Cleaner

 Brushes and tools become rock hard if they are not cleaned immediately after use, so it is important to have in a good supply of cleaner.
-This is bought in craft shops as resin solvent, but acetone with also clean off resin.
+This is bought in craft shops as resin solvent, but acetone with also clean off un-cured resin.
 To clean brushes, wash them in solvent, wipe on rags or paper, then wash in detergent and hot water.
 Don’t use wet brushes for further work, but wait until they are dry.
 Water can inhibit cure.

 Never pour resin solvent that has been used for cleaning brushes down the sink.
 Resin solvent has toxic fumes and should not be used in unventilated or confined space.
 It is also flammable and must be used away from naked flames.
 Do not use resin solvent on hands.
 Instead use a cleansing cream or wash hands well in soap and water.